A world of opportunity awaits at the Scotland Pavilion

 There is a huge amount to be excited about over both the growth of the renewable energy market and Scotland’s part in it.
 Offshore Europe 2023 will be a great showcase for that.
 We hope to see you there.

-Offshore Europe 2023 (Link to OE website here) is being held from September 5-8 in P&J Live, Aberdeen.
+Offshore Europe 2023 is being held from September 5-8 in P&J Live, Aberdeen.
 SDI’s Scotland Pavilion will be located in Hall 2.